borisdj/EFCore.BulkExtensions/README.md

 | Update   |   8 s   | 4 s       |   84 s   | 27  s      |
 | Delete   |  50 s   | 3 s       | 5340 s   | 15  s      |

-TestTable has 6 columns (Guid, string, string, int, decimal?, DateTime).<br>
-All were inserted and 2 of them (string, DateTime) were updated.<br>
+TestTable has 6 columns (Guid, string x2, int, decimal?, DateTime), all inserted and 2 were updated.<br>
-Test done locally on configuration: INTEL i7-10510U CPU 2.30GHz, DDR3 16 GB, SSD SAMSUNG MZ 512 GB.<br>
+Test done locally on configuration: INTEL i7-10510U CPU 2.30GHz, DDR3 16 GB, SSD SAMSUNG 512 GB.<br>
 For small data sets there is an overhead since most Bulk ops need to create Temp table and also Drop it after finish.<br>
-_Probably good advice would be to use Bulk ops for sets greater than 1000.
+Probably good advice would be to use **Bulk ops for sets greater than 1000**.

 ## Bulk info
 If Windows Authentication is used then in ConnectionString there should be *Trusted_Connection=True;* because Sql credentials are required to stay in connection.<br>